 Houdini Pyro Shape Comparisons.
 Comparsion volume renderers 001.
 Houdini Control Smoke.
 Leeroy johnson FX blog.
 Smoke morph effect sustain density.
 Nice, your movie looks great.

 I'm stuck right now.
 I have a sourcerelationship dop to set the object as source, but how about color.
+Are the colors then advected?
+Martin Have a look at this file, it sort of works, although there is still some problem with the rest attribute for the smoke.
 Volume shade test.
 Houdini - Tornado Breakdown.
 Unified Noise.
 Presents a unified interface and uniform output range for all the noise types available in VEX.

 This node lets you play with parameters on the Construction tab to design an interesting noise with 0-1 output, and then use the parameters on the Output tab to condition the output to the range you need.
 This node is designed to have most of its interface promoted up to the parent material. to promote the UI for this node, you must choose Promote Interface > UI + Links + Inputs to trigger scripts on the node to promote and create parameters up on the parent node.
 Tip The noise functions sometimes give artifacts or an area of static results around offset 0, so you want want to always begin designing your noise with non-zero values in the offset.
-Inputs.
+Inputs The data type of the position (pos) input is controlled by the Signature parameter.
 Pyro 2.
 While the Pyro shader can be intimidating with many parameters and deeply nested tabs, it’s actually fairly straightforward, and constructed from a few repeated blocks of parameters.

 It has controls for shaping and coloring a “smoke” field (usually density) and a “fire” field (usually temperature), controls for a displacement field, and controls for the shading model and filtering.
 The tabs for the smoke and fire fields each have a Density sub-tab for shaping the values in the field, and a Color sub-tab for color correction.
+The displacement tab has two shaping sub-tabs for the direction and amplitude of the displacement.
+The default settings shade only the smoke field, so the default Pyro shader will not show fire if you apply it to a pyro simulation.
+This is to keep the default shader quick.
 Smoke trail on path.
 Hi guys, I've got the scene from this thread: so all credits for this setup go to Rob and SESI...I've just tried to develop it further and adapt it to work on a fast moving object at long distance and during my work I've always faced the same problem with cutting the density at the container's borders.